kunlun-qi/kunlun-qi.github.io/_pages/about.md

 ## Grants and Awards

-2023 "SIAM Early Career Travel Award" by SIAM and NSF.  <br>
+2023 "**SIAM Early Career Travel Award**" by SIAM and NSF.

-2022 "Hong Kong Mathematical Society Best Thesis Award" by Hong Kong Mathematical Society. <br>
+2022 "**Hong Kong Mathematical Society Best Thesis Award**" by Hong Kong Mathematical Society.

-2019 "Outstanding Teaching Awards" for Teaching Assistants by City University of Hong Kong. <br>
+2019 "**Outstanding Teaching Awards**" for Teaching Assistants by City University of Hong Kong.

-2017-2021 "UGC funded Postgraduate studentship" by The University Grants Committee of Hong Kong. <br>
+2017-2021 "**UGC funded Postgraduate studentship**" by The University Grants Committee of Hong Kong.

-2016 "National Scholarship for Undergraduates".<br>
+2016 "**National Scholarship for Undergraduates**".

-2016 "Top 10 Outstanding Students at SCUT" (highest award for students at SCUT).<br>
+2016 "**Top 10 Outstanding Students at SCUT**" (highest award for UG students at SCUT).

-2016 "First Prize in the Chinese Undergraduate Mathematics Competition (Guangdong Division)" by Chinese Mathematical Society.
+2016 "**First Prize in the Chinese Undergraduate Mathematics Competition** (Guangdong Division)" by Chinese Mathematical Society.